Exorcism and Exorcism Movie

 Hail Mary, full of grace, the Lord is with thee; blessed art thou among women, and blessed is the fruit of thy womb, Jesus.
 Holy Mary, Mother of God, pray for us sinners, now and at the hour of our death.
 Amen

-Please consult our How to Pray the Rosary section.
+Please consult the How to Pray the Rosary section.
 The Rosary Prayer will be the most powerful prayer against the attacks of the demons.
 You must not neglect to Pray the Rosary everyday, especially all fifteen decades, if you can do so.